 How to print from iPad without AirPrint

 If your app is not listed under Apple’s list of compatible printers, don’t lose hope.
 If you have a WiFi capable printer, there are a good number of third party apps in the App Store that will allow you to print from your iPad to a non-AirPrint printer.
 While most apps are relatively inexpensive, these iOS print utility apps can get pricey.
 Two highly rated printer apps are Print n Share Pro and Printer Pro.
-The latter has a free ‘Lite’ version to allow you to try before you buy.
+Printer Pro Lite is free.
+It’s primarily for checking compatibility between your iPad and printer, before investing in the paid version.

 If your current printer is Airprint compatible, then you should find the steps to printing incredibly easy.
 Fire up your iPad, find the ‘arrow’ icon with the active app and print.
 When shopping for a new print, bookmark Apple’s list of compatible printers as the first step in comparing features in your search for the best printer for iPad.
 Finally, if your current printer is still functioning, then look at the apps listed above and others to enable printing from your iPad.
 Have a great printer that works well with your iOS device, let us know in the comments or in our iPad forums.